raulb/ember-octane-workshop/notes/13-creating-templates-and-routes.md

 ## Configuring the Router

 The router file is where information about routes is stored.
 We are going to add two new child routes — `team` and `channel`.
-The `channel` route will be a child of `team` route, which in turn will be a child of the `teams` route.
-We are going to have route hierarchy that will be 3 levels deep.
+The `channel` route will be a child of the `team` route, which in turn will be a child of the `teams` (plural) route.
+This will give us a route hierarchy that is 3 levels deep.

 Configure the routes by modifying the [`router`](../app/router.js) file as follows: